programarivm/php-chess/docs/heuristics.md

 ### Median

-The median is the value in the middle of the evaluation array without counting the zeros.
+The median is the value in the middle of the evaluation array.

 ```php
 $median = EvalArray::median($f, $board);